gomorpheus/morpheus-docs/_build/html/_sources/infrastructure/hosts/hosts.rst.txt

 Hosts
 -----

-Hosts in {morpheus} are Hypervisors and Docker Hosts that your VM's and Container are hosted on, such as ESXi, Hyper-V and Docker Hosts.
+Hosts in |morpheus| are Hypervisors and Docker Hosts that your VM's and Container are hosted on, such as ESXi, Hyper-V and Docker Hosts.
 These Hosts are populated from integrated clouds, hosts provisioned form Morpheus, or manually added Hosts.

 .. //==== Adding Hosts
 .. //==== Managing Hosts